kct22aws/CUDA-examples/Programming-Model-addition/add-example.md

 ### Kernel function taking on pointers as inputs

 Pointers are used as input arguments to kernel.
-Why do we pass by pointer to the kernel and not pass by value? there are these reasons:
+Why do we pass by pointer to the kernel and not pass by value?
+There are these reasons:

 In CUDA, when writing a kernel, it is common to pass parameters by pointer rather than by value for performance reasons.
 Here are a few reasons for this: